wclr/cycle-async-driver/README.md

 Higher order factory for creating [cycle.js](http://cycle.js.org) async request based drivers.
 Allows you almost completely eliminate boilerplate code for this kind of drivers.

+To put it simple: ** Create fully functional cycle.js driver from async function with callback or promise**

 ## What is that?
 Lets say you want to create simple (node) File System readFile driver:
 * you send requests (to sink) like `{path: 'path/to/file', stats: true}`